 Andy Bunting – Martin Mere

-Andy’s work for In Focus started with him running the Northern Events Programme and he is now manager of the shop at Martin Mere WWT.
+Andy’s work for In Focus started with him running the Northern Events Programme and he is now manager of the shop in Lancashire.

 When it comes to binoculars and telescopes he is most likely to be heard saying ‘testing is the key’.